p3palazzo/comparative-histories/citations.md

 Keyvanian as a successor to Banister Fletcher:

-"confused by more than minimal doses of lectures constructed along thematic lines that do not take into account the architectural periods they are familiar with.
-Further, chronological progression emphasizes how architectural transformations emerged from the search for structural and formal solutions to limitations imposed by existing technolog" (Keyvanian 2011:31)
+"Young students, I find, are confused by more than minimal doses of lectures constructed along thematic lines that do not take into account the architectural periods they are familiar with.
+Further, chronological progression emphasizes how architectural transformations emerged from the search for structural and formal solutions to limitations imposed by existing technology" (Keyvanian 2011:31)

-"Reading and written assignments should reinforce the systematic linking of histor examples to current concern" (Keyvanian 2011:31)
+"Reading and written assignments should reinforce the systematic linking of historical examples to current concerns."
+(Keyvanian 2011:31)

 "Bearing in mind the pedagogical advantage of emphasizing the current relevance of historical precedents helps us select those works that are